brolerliew/autoswap/README.md

 So, we need create and delete swapfile automaticly.
 # How
-1. download latest appimage release
+1. download latest debian package
-2. run
+2. dpkg -i *.deb
+3. nohup /opt/hwtest/hwtest &